-When running a pay-per-click (PPC) ad campaign, most businesses overlook Bing as an ad server.
-Obviously Google is considered the king of search engines, so having ads served by Google is the obvious way to go.
-However, what those businesses don’t know is that there are benefits to taking a different path or further diversifying a PPC campaign by using Bing.
+When running a pay-per-click (PPC) ad campaign, most businesses overlook Bing ads as an option.
+Of course, Google is considered the king of search engines, so having ads served by Google is the obvious way to go.
+However, what those businesses don’t know is that there are benefits to taking a different path or further diversifying a PPC campaign by using Bing ads.
 As both a search engine and an advertising platform, Bing has made great strides in recent years to appeal to businesses and marketing companies.
 In fact, Bing, in many ways, is ahead of Google when it comes to allowing advertisers to tailor ads to their audience.

 Benefits of Using Bing Ads